 - Why Time4Learning is the Leading Homeschool Curriculum in Florida

 This information should by no means be interpreted as legal advice.
 It is your responsibility to interpret and understand the laws that you will be homeschooling under.

 How to Start Homeschooling in Florida

-- File a notice of intent with your county superintendent’s office.
+- File a notice of intent with the local superintendent’s office.

-- Choose your curriculum.
+- Choose the curriculum.
 (In Florida, homeschool curriculum choice is up to the parent.)

 Florida Homeschooling Laws

 Homeschoolers in Florida have two basic options for teaching their children at home: